They Will Be Dust

 The festive opening ceremony of the Tallinn Black Nights Film Festival will take place on Friday 7 November at 7 p.m. at the Alexela Concert Hall (Estonia pst 9).

-This year’s focus country is Catalonia, and the ceremony will feature a performance by Maria Arnal, a popular Catalan singer who combines folk, pop, and electronic music in her work.
+This year’s focus is on Catalonia, and the ceremony will feature a performance by Maria Arnal, a popular Catalan singer who combines folk, pop, and electronic music in her work.
 This will be her first performance in Estonia.

 She is one of the most distinctive voices in contemporary Spanish music, drawing inspiration from the polyphonic folk tunes of the Iberian Peninsula.